 - Are student’s items insured by Grambling State University?

-- Will a student have to remove their belongings at the end of each semester?
+- Do students have to remove their belongings at the end of each semester?

 - What should I bring?